 Also, if the reason is an injury to the area, you may need to rest to heal, or surgery may be recommended.

 If you have cancer, the area will remain swollen until the cancer is resolved.
 Often cancer is treated with one or a combination of radiation, chemotherapy, and surgery.

 Did you know that lymph nodes can swell as a result of stress?
 Don’t wait to connect with a doctor about your health concerns.
 With the Your Doctors Online app, you can chat with a North American doctor 24 hours a day, seven days a week.
 Don’t wait for an appointment.
 Connect right now and feel better faster.

 When to Speak to a Doctor

-When it comes to taking a proactive approach to your health, it is important to know what is normal for you, so you are able to report any changes to your doctor.
-Swollen lymph nodes, especially when they are located in the groin area, may indicate an issue with your health that needs your attention.
+When taking a proactive approach to your health, it is essential to know what is normal for you so that you can report any changes to your doctor.
+Swollen lymph nodes, mainly located in the groin area, may indicate an issue with your health that needs your attention.

-It is important to connect with your doctor if you are experiencing the following symptoms:
+It is essential to connect with your doctor if you are experiencing the following symptoms:

 - Swollen lymph nodes for more than 14 days